ETC5513-2025/assignment-3-reproducible-reporting-chocolate/README.md

 ## 📘 Introduction

 This project studies water quality at Sydney beaches.
-We used water and weather data to explore the relationship between rainfall and enterococci levels.
+I used water and weather data to explore the relationship between rainfall and enterococci levels.

 ## 🧪 Tools and Packages Used